Current Deakin Students

 Graduates will satisfy the education standards prescribed by FASEA to be able to provide financial advice in Australia, subject to meeting other registration requirements prescribed by FASEA (including completion of a Professional Year for Provisional Relevant Providers and passing a National Adviser Exam).

-Graduates will be eligible for entry into the certification programs of the professional financial planning associations - the CERTIFIED FINANCIAL PLANNER® (CFP®) Certification Program offered by the Financial Planning Association of Australia (FPA) and the Fellow Chartered Financial Practitioner (FChFP) designation offered by the Association of Financial Advisers (AFA).
-Successful completion of the Master of Financial Planning will also provide advanced standing into these 2 certification programs.
+Graduates will be eligible for entry into the Fellow Chartered Financial Practitioner (FChFP) designation offered by the Association of Financial Advisers (AFA).
+Completing the Master of Financial Planning provides advanced standing into this program.

-The MFP also allows students to meet the education requirements of the Tax Agent Services Act (TASA) as a tax (financial) adviser following completion of Australian Tax Law and Commercial Law units approved by the Tax Practitioners Board (TPB).
+The MFP also allows students to meet the education requirements of the Tax Agent Services Act (TASA) as a tax (financial) adviser following completion of Principles of Income Tax Law and Business Law units approved by the Tax Practitioners Board (TPB).

 Note: Students should consult with the Financial Planning Association or the Association of Financial Advisers and their websites for confirmation of professional recognition and to ensure that they are not required to undertake additional units.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.